-In the current stage, it is hardly more than a working prototype.
-But you may also see it as an inexpensive and simple to build example for "physical computing" with a Raspberry Pi, and it might be used as a educational project on the beginners level.
+You may also use it as an inexpensive and simple to build example for "physical computing" with a Raspberry Pi, e.g. to be used as a educational project on the beginners level, Here you have analog (rotary potentiometer) and digital inputs (push button) as well as digital (LED) and PWM output (LED chains), and the effects of changes are directly visible.

 It is based on the “Firefly Light” example by Pimoroni (see here).
 Similar to the “Firefly Light” it requires a Raspberry Pi (Zero), the Pimoroni Explorer pHAT (or HAT) and two IKEA SÄRDAL LED light chains.
 The later are connected to the two PMW/motor ports of the pHAT.
 Instead of using a jar, I have placed the LEDs in an IKEA picture frame.